Klas96/philosophy-forum/README.md

 TODO:

-Virtuelt kontot.
+Virtuelt kontor.

+Sökbarhet: Event, Group, User

-Sökbarhet och intärn komunikation.
+intärn komunikation.

-Grupper.
+Event organizer is group and a user.

+Conect FB and other Socialmedia